DevExpress/devextreme-documentation/concepts/40 Angular Components/40 Common Features/10 Tree Shaking.md

 DevExtreme code consists of three main code groups:
 - Utilities Code
     An application imports Utilities Code, when you add a DevExtreme component.
-Utilities Code is mandatory for DevExtreme components and the tree shaking mechanim does not remove it.
+Utilities Code is mandatory for DevExtreme components and the tree shaking mechanim does not remove this code.

 - Data Visualization Components Code
-    The bundle includes Data Visualization components code if you use the Chart component in your application.
-Data Visualization components code has a large size and may affect the resulting bundle.
+    The bundle includes the Data Visualization components code if you use the Chart component in your application.
+The Data Visualization components code has a large file size and may affect the resulting bundle.

 - UI Components Code
     The size of the UI Components Code depends on components that you use in your application.
 For example, you can import a simple component (such as [Button](/Documentation/Guide/UI_Components/Button/Getting_Started_with_Button/)) and the resulting bundle will contain only this component code.
 Complex components (such as [DataGrid](/Documentation/Guide/UI_Components/DataGrid/Getting_Started_with_DataGrid/), [Scheduler](/Documentation/Guide/UI_Components/Scheduler/Getting_Started_with_Scheduler/), or [PivotGrid](/Documentation/Guide/UI_Components/PivotGrid/Getting_Started_with_PivotGrid/)) include multiple simple components.
 If you import [DataGrid](/Documentation/Guide/UI_Components/DataGrid/Getting_Started_with_DataGrid/) to your application, the bundle includes code of the [ScrollView](/Documentation/Guide/UI_Components/ScrollView/Overview/), [Button](/Documentation/Guide/UI_Components/Button/Getting_Started_with_Button/), [TextBox](/Documentation/Guide/UI_Components/TextBox/Overview/), [Form](/Documentation/Guide/UI_Components/Form/Getting_Started_with_Form/), and other components .